Key takeaways

 Can you make your penis bigger naturally?

-While there is no natural method to make your penis bigger, there are some things you can do to improve how you feel about the appearance of your penis, which may increase your confidence in bed.
+While there is no natural method to make your penis bigger, there are a couple of things you can do to improve how you feel about the appearance of your penis, which may increase your confidence in bed.

 1. Groom your pubic hair